Harman240/Trello_card_creation/README.md

 install the node modules with npm i and

-provide the Trello API_KEY and API_TOKENS in .env file
+ the Trello API_KEY and API_TOKENS can be changed in .env file